mbari-org/deepsea-ai/README.md

  - *Processing video with [YOLOv5](http://github.com/ultralytics/yolov5) detection and tracking pipeline using
      * [StrongSort](https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet) tracking

+The cost to process a video is typically less than **$1.25** per 15-minute video.

+The cost to run the training algorithm depends on your data size and the number of GPUs you use.
+A large collection with 30K images and 300K localizations may cost **$300-$600** to process.

+## Getting Started
 ## Install

 There are two main requirements to use this: